Seán Patrick O'Malley: Cardinal

 O'Malley praised the new tone of Francis' papacy.
-He stated however that those that expected change in doctrine from the pope on sexual ethics like abortion rights for women, contraception, and same-sex marriage would be disappointed.
-He also indicated that the church would not alter the ban on Communion for the divorced remarried and that he saw no theological justification for doing so.
+He stated, however, that those who expected doctrinal changes from Francis on sexual ethics like abortion, contraception, and same-sex marriage would be disappointed.
+He also indicated that Francis would not alter the ban on communion for Catholics who divorced, then remarried, and that O'Malley saw no theological justification for doing so.

+On March 22, 2014, Francis appointed O'Malley to the Pontifical Commission for the Protection of Minors and on December 17 of that year made him the commission's president.

-On January 14, 2017, Pope Francis named O'Malley a member of the Congregation for the Doctrine of the Faith.
+On January 14, 2017, Pope Francis named O'Malley a member of the Dicastery for the Doctrine of the Faith.
 On October 15, 2020, the pope renewed O'Malley's term on the Council of Cardinal Advisers.